Buckwich/motionPause/docs/index.md

 - **Privacy First:** MotionPause prioritizes user privacy, avoiding tracking or analytics for a secure and personalized experience.
 - **Ad-Free and Free to Use:** A commitment to a distraction-free and freely accessible audio enhancement tool.
-- **Donation Option:** Support the project directly through GitHub if you find MotionPause valuable.

 ## Getting Started